AMR Signature respite Inn

-In the Fall of 2020, Lawton Place Manor will open it's doors once again as a non-profit respite inn exclusively for parents & caregivers who have loved ones with disabilities and/or chronic illness.
-We rely entirely on donations to support the part-time staffing and maintenance of the property, so retreats can be free of charge to caregivers.
+In the Winter of 2020, Lawton Place Manor will open it's doors once again as a non-profit respite inn exclusively for parents & caregivers who have loved ones with disabilities and/or chronic illness.
+We rely entirely on donations to support the part-time staffing and maintenance of the property, so retreats can be affordable (even free!) to caregivers.

-Contributions from individuals, businesses, churches, foundations, etc make our respite retreats free-of-charge to all caregivers.
+Contributions from individuals, businesses, churches, foundations, etc make our respite retreats affordable to all caregivers.

 Tremendous personal thought and care has been put into the interior decor and design of the inn to maximize comfort for the guests.
 Our Founder, Executive Director, & Head Innkeeper's design style provides guests with a true feeling of sanctuary, with a mix of period antiques, unique lighting, and comfortable cottage-style furnishings.
 The Manor House boasts five large guest rooms with five and a half baths.
 The Cottage holds two guest rooms with a full bath, living room, & kitchenette.
 Surrounded by both enclosed and open porches, plus a beautiful in-ground pool and lush gardens, our guests will have many cozy spots to rest.

 100% of all contributions support the basic monthly operating expenses of the house